GaryChung34/Vocabulary_one/README.md

 # Vocabulary_one
-A tool to help memorizing English vocabulary.
+A command line based tool to help memorizing English vocabulary.

+# My idea